leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 {{#example_out Examples/Intro.lean predBig}}
 ```
 Because `Nat` cannot represent negative numbers, `0` is a bit of a conundrum.
-Usually, when working with `Nat`, operators that would usually produce a negative number are redefined to produce `0` itself:
+Usually, when working with `Nat`, operators that would ordinarily produce a negative number are redefined to produce `0` itself:
 ```Lean
 {{#example_in Examples/Intro.lean predZero}}
 ```
 ```Lean info
 {{#example_out Examples/Intro.lean predZero}}
 ```

 To find the predecessor of a `Nat`, the first step is to check which constructor was used to create it.
 If it was `Nat.zero`, then the result is `Nat.zero`.